Articles

 • Offers built-in tests, quizzes, and progress tracking

-• Includes AI content writer and "Shots" for automated process capture
+• Includes AI content writer and mobile app for field access

 Cons of Waybook:

-• Advanced features like custom reporting require higher-tier plans
+• Advanced features require higher-tier plans or custom pricing

 How does Trainual compare to Waybook?